The Florida Bar

 2) The mother was not married at the time of the birth and the man acknowledged paternity at the hospital at the time of the child’s birth;

-3) The mother was not married at the time of the birth and the man acknowledged paternity subsequent to the birth by filing a Consenting Affidavit Acknowledging Paternity, DH 432, with the Office of Vital Statistics prior to the date that a petition for termination of parental rights is filed with the court and the record has been amended to reflect him as father; or
+3) The mother was not married at the time of the birth and the man acknowledged paternity subsequent to the birth by filing a Consenting Affidavit Acknowledging Paternity, DH 432, with the Office of Vital Statistics before the date that a petition for termination of parental rights is filed with the court and the record has been amended to reflect him as father; or

 4) Paternity has been adjudicated by a court before the date a petition for termination of parental rights is filed with the court.

-All father’s identified by the biological mother as a potential biological father are entitled to Notice of Adoption Plan, regardless of whether their consent is required to complete the adoption as stated above.
+All fathers identified by the biological mother as a potential biological father are entitled to Notice of Adoption Plan, regardless of whether their consent is required to complete the adoption as stated above.
 Florida law requires that an adoption entity notify all identified and locatable biological fathers before the court can terminate the biological rights in furtherance of an adoption.
-The adoption entity complies with this provision of the law by serving a 30 day Notice of Intended Adoption Plan or securing a properly executed Affidavit of Non-Paternity or Adoption Consent.
-A potential biological father only has the right to notice when the biological mother identifies him by the date she signs her adoption consent.
+The adoption entity complies with this provision of the law by serving a 30-day Notice of Intended Adoption Plan or securing a properly executed Affidavit of Non-Paternity or Adoption Consent.
+A potential biological father has the right to notice only when the biological mother identifies him by the date she signs her adoption consent.

 INFORMATION FOR COMPLETING CLAIM OF PATERNITY FORM

-If the Court determines that a registrant is not the father of the child, the court shall order the department to remove the registrant’s name from the registry.
+If the court determines that a registrant is not the father of the child, the court shall order the department to remove the registrant’s name from the registry.

-It is the obligation of the registrant or, if designated an agent or representative, to notify and update the information contained in the registry in Vital Statistics of any change of address or change in designation of an agent or representative.
+It is the obligation of the registrant or, if designated, an agent or representative to notify and update the information contained in the registry in Vital Statistics of any change of address or change in designation of an agent or representative.

-Vital Statistics will notify the registrant, in writing, of its receipt of a Claim of Paternity or a Revocation filed on a Claim of Paternity.
+Vital Statistics will notify the registrant, in writing, of its receipt of a Claim of Paternity or a revocation filed on a Claim of Paternity.

-Pursuant to S. 63.541, Florida Statutes, information in the registry is confidential and may only be released to:
+Pursuant to S. 63.541, Florida Statutes, information in the registry is confidential and may be released only to:

-d) The court, upon issuance of a court order concerning a petitioner acting pro se in an action under this chapter.
+● The court, upon issuance of a court order concerning a petitioner acting pro se in an action under this chapter.

 Florida Law requires a fee of $9 for filing and indexing a claim of paternity.